 Interior

-Entrance and street dirt floor concrete
+Entranceway and street dirt concrete

-(about 5.5m) wide Shikidai, and in front of the tatami room, there is a 2.5ken(間)(about 4.5m) Shikidai that goes along stepping stones from the garden.
-Both sides are 1.5ken(間)(approximately 2.7m), with a 3shaku(尺)dirt floor in front, a Kunugiishi stone(沓脱石) in the center, a 1ken(間)(approximately 1.8m) deep zelkova edge, and a lacquered ceiling.
+On the left side of the front entrance, there is a 5.5m wide Shikidai(式台)entrance, and in front of the tatami hall, there is a about 4.5m Shikidai that goes along stepping stones from the garden.
+Both sides are approximately 2.7m, dirt floor in front, a Kunugiishi stone(沓脱石) in the center, an approximately 1.8m deep zelkova edge, and a lacquered ceiling.
 The coffered ceiling is painted.
+Here, various visitors have taken memorable photos.

 (Click here for old photos:こちら